-If the parents move from one public school district attendance area to another, the student shall continue to be fully eligible if the student continues enrollment in the prior school for the balance of the current marking period or for thebalance of the academic school year.
-If the student elects either of the current enrollment options above, the student will be fully eligible upon transfer to the new school.
+If the parents move from one public school district attendance area to another public school district attendance area, the student shall continue to be fully eligible if the student continues enrollment in the prior school for the balance of the current marking period or for the balance of the academic school year.
+If the student elects either of the current enrollment options above, the student will be fully eligible upon transfer to the new school in the public school district attendance area where the student's parents reside or a non-public school.

 A student who elects not to transfer upon a parent's change in residence shall continue to be eligible at the school in which the student is currently enrolled.

-- 3. Court Ordered Residence Change for Child Protection: the student's residence is changed pursuant to a child Protection order placement in a foster home, or a juvenile court disposition order. - 4.
-Divorced Parents: a student of legally divorced parents who have joint physical custody of the student may movefrom one custodial parent to the other custodial parent and be fully eligible at the public school in the new public school district attendance where the residence of the receiving parentis located.
-The student may utilize this provision only one time during grades 9-12 inclusive. - 5.
-Move from Out of State: if a student's parents move to Minnesota from a state or country outside of Minnesota and if the student moves at the same time the parent establishes a residence in a Minnesota public school district attendance area, the student shall be eligible at the first school the student attends in Minnesota.
+- 3. Court Ordered Residence Change for Child Protection: The student's residence is changed pursuant to a child protection order placement in a foster home, or a juvenile court disposition order. - 4.
+Divorced Parents: A student of divorced parents or parents who were never married, who resides with one parent and moves to reside with the other parent shall be eligible at the time of the move: - a.
+At the public school in the new public school attendance area as determined by the district school board where the new residence is located; or - b.
+At any non-public school.

+The student may utilize this provision only one time during grades 9-12 inclusive.

+The new residence cannot be located in the same public school attendance area as the previous residence.